Euclid-Euler Heuristics for Perfect Numbers: The General Multiplicative Form of All Perfect Numbers

 In the next section, we give some \emph{known} relationships between the divisors of even and odd perfect numbers.
-We will also discuss a conjectured relationship between certain divisors of odd perfect numbers, which first appeared in the M.~Sc. thesis \cite{Dris5} that was completed in August of 2008.
+We will also discuss a conjectured relationship between the divisors $q^k$ and $n$ of an odd perfect number, which first appeared in the M.~Sc. thesis \cite{Dris5} that was completed in August of 2008.